 At the end of 2020, the INTERREG project "Diverse life on our mountain rivers" will also come to an end.

-Support program
+Support programme

-Short title of the project: Diverse life on our mountain rivers.
+Short title of the project: Diverse life on our mountain rivers

 Lead: Landesbund für Vogelschutz in Bayern e.V.